Rebel governors leave Nigerian ruling party for opposition

 "It is a blow to the PDP in terms of prestige, but most of the departing governors were from states where the president polled badly in 2011 and would not have been expected to win," said Antony Goldman, head of Africa-focused PM Consulting.

-With most of the defecting governors due to leave office in 2015, it is unclear how much help they can give the APC, Goldman said.
+With most of the defecting governors due to leave office in 2015 it is unclear how much they can benefit the APC, Goldman said.

 The more hotly contested the race, the more likely it is to turn violent, as it has in the past, analysts say.

-It is also likely to hurt state finances, as the demands of patronage needed to fight the election grow.
+It is also likely to hurt state coffers, as the demands of patronage needed to fight the poll grow.

-(Additional reporting by Ibrahim Shuaibu in Kano, Felix Onuah in Abuja and Tim Cocks in Lagos; Writing by Tim Cocks; Editing by Alison Williams, Larry King)
+(Additional reporting by Ibrahim Shuaibu in Kano and Tim Cocks in Lagos; Writing by Tim Cocks; Editing by Alison Williams)